 Frequently Asked Questions

-Where is the meeting point for our tours?
+Where is the meeting point for Barcelona Photography Tours?

 We meet our guests on the corner, outside the new Zara store at Plaza Catalunya [on the corner of Carrer de Bergara].
 Directions can be found here: